 I find that a shorter cup is my preference, but I also know many women that prefer a longer cup either for a higher cervix or because they can be easier to reach.
 Something else to consider is the stem.
 For me, the stem isn’t an issue since I cut them off, but your preferences may be different, so keep that in mind too.

 Another thing to consider is flow.
 Many women think that they have a super flow, but in reality the average woman has a moderate flow with studies showing a range from 30-120 ml (or 2-8 tablespoons) for their entire period.
 I personally know women who have a “heavy flow” and love their cup – so if that’s your flow, a cup can work for you!
 I suggest choosing a cup with a higher capacity, though like many women you may find that a cup lightens your flow.

 Last but not least is cup firmness.
 Generally speaking, larger cups are a bit more firm than their counterparts.
 A firm cup will pop open easier.
 If you have a very sensitive bladder, you may want to look for a softer cup.

-The table below is a size comparison for several brands of cups, the first set are brands that I have personally used (testing does not equal endorsement).
+If you’d like to get into the finer details of the cups, the table below is a size comparison for several brands of cups, the first set are brands that I have personally used (testing does not equal endorsement).
 The cups below are all made from silicone, with the exception of the Keeper (Rubber) and Me Luna cups (TPE).
 These cups range in price from about $20 – $40 – and they are well worth it!

 Menstrual Cup Comparison Chart